foxmask/django-th/docs/quickstart.rst

 Activating the service
 =======================

-Now that the 2 service RSS and Pocket are enabled, go activate them for you :
+Now that the 2 service RSS and Wallabag are enabled, go activate them for you :

 "Activated services" (http://127.0.0.1:8000/th/service/):